 Q. How soon can my dog return to daycare?

-A. The general rule of thumb is 10 days from the onset of symptoms.
+A. The general rule of thumb is at least 10 days from the onset of symptoms.
 We understand this is a long time to hamper your dog’s natural proclivity to socialize but it is the only way ensure your pet does not infect others.

 Q. Is there a vaccine to prevent Kennel Cough?

 A. Well yes, and no. There is the Bordetella vaccine which is a requirement at most if not all daycares, including ours.
 However, the vaccine – like the human flu vaccine – is not 100% effective.
 The good news is there is a reduced chance of of infection if your dog has been inoculated, and if infected, the vaccine may help to reduce the severity of your dog’s symptoms.

 Q. My pet is on medication for Kennel Cough and no longer showing any symptoms but it’s only been 4/5/6 (insert number less than 10) days since the onset of illness; I have a busy schedule, can my pet come back to daycare?

 A. NO. As we have learned Kennel Cough is highly contagious 2-3 days before and after symptoms appear and disappear.
 It is unfair to other owners to expose their pets to the virus and incur a vet expense.
 And most importantly it’s just not nice to expose another pet to the virus, and have them get sick.